Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Generative Midtension

-{The horizontal dimension, labelled }{Width,}{~involves the degree of generative sensitivity to the increasingly wider data samples on which the Generative automaton can be trained, tuned or can take as context.
+The horizontal dimension, labelled \textit{Width}, involves the degree of generative sensitivity to the increasingly wider data samples on which the Generative automaton can be trained, tuned or can take as context.
 We assume that the raw foundational systems have been trained on a massive dataset that includes a huge sample of human generated digital content (text, video, audio, image, etc.).
-Beyond that, it can be increasingly tuned to adapt to the agent's personal history and context}\footnote{We have chosen to mix both in a single dimension for simplicity's sake.
-However, we could be more precise and differentiate between two dimensions, keeping the label ``Width'' for the dimension covering the system's sensitivity to the particular context in which the generative process is situated, and adding a second dimension labelled ``Length'' that covers the system's sensibility to the specific agent's previous history of creative processes and outputs, displaying a temporal character.}
+Beyond that, it can be increasingly tuned to adapt to the agent's personal history and context.\footnote{But it might also weaken the stability-inducing effect that non-AI-reshaped prior intentions had toward future plans, by increasing resources for practical reasoning and intentional reconsideration and leaving increasing details of planning open to artificial generative coordination.
+In the same vein as social habits and rituals suffered the destabilizing effect of instantaneous social communication (e.g.\ submitting social meetings every Wednesday to a constant negotiation in WhatsApp) we might be at the doorsteps of a volatile and continuously automatically mediated and re-negotiated planning under generative AI supported shared intentionality.}

-{Academic writing can serve as an example to understand what we mean by this horizontal axis.
-Level 0 would correspond to the system's sensitivity covering only the last word typed.
-Level 1 would include the whole previous sentence, and level 2 the whole text that is being written (e.g. the whole paper including a first draft of the abstract as sent to a previous conference, and some notes, quotes and bulleted ideas to be fully developed).
-Level 3 would involve contextual access beyond the current work, including, e.g., the documents you might have selected to re-read and cite on the paper, the editorial guidelines of the journal, your teaching notes on the subject, etc. Level 4 includes everything you have ever written and read (or even from multimodal sources: heard, seen, etc.).}
+Academic writing can serve as an example to understand what we mean by this horizontal axis.
+Level~0 would correspond to the system's sensitivity covering only the last word typed.
+Level~1 would include the whole previous sentence, and level~2 the whole text that is being written (e.g.\ the whole paper including a first draft of the abstract as sent to a previous conference, and some notes, quotes and bulleted ideas to be fully developed).
+Level~3 would involve contextual access beyond the current work, including, e.g., the documents you might have selected to re-read and cite on the paper, the editorial guidelines of the journal, your teaching notes on the subject, etc. Level~4 includes everything you have ever written and read (or even from multimodal sources: heard, seen, etc.).